Blog contributors: Jay Peters, Risk Assessment Practice Leader; Denis Conley, Technical Expert; Chris Turner, Associate Hydrogeologist

 1. PFAS were detected in approximately 4% of the public drinking water systems with more than 10,000 users as part of the Unregulated Contaminant Monitoring Rule Round 3 (UCMR3) testing conducted from 2013 to 2015.

 2. In 2016, EPA lowered the provisional drinking water health advisory level (HAL) nearly tenfold for PFAS compounds based on recent human health effects studies.
 The HAL decreased from 400 parts per trillion (ppt) down to 70 ppt.
 The new toxicity assessment and lower HAL resulted in far more public drinking water systems exceeding the HAL.
-Growing concern about low levels of PFAS have identified many other sources of PFAS in groundwater besides AFFF released at military bases.

 What types of sites could have PFAS contamination?